-There are currently seven beach clubs in Kalkan, which are an enjoyable alternative to lounging at the pool-side of the apartments.
+There are currently twelve beach clubs in Kalkan, which are an enjoyable alternative to lounging at the pool-side of your villa or apartments.

 Beach clubs are paved platform terraces and gardens cut into the bottom of the mountainside, with ladders going into the blue sea waters of the bay.
 They offer wonderful swimming, snorkelling and sunbathing with sunbeds and umbrellas for hire.
 Many of them also offer restaurant, bar and toilet facilities.